jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

-#  Auth0 Marketplace / Fingerprint - Prevent Sign-up Abuse
+#  Fingerprint - Prevent Sign-up fraud for Auth0 Users

 The Fingerprint and Okta Customer Identity Cloud (CIC) powered by Auth0 integration is designed to provide a unique identifier for each of your user's devices.
 This is a powerful signal that helps reduce fraud and improve the user experience.